pixelinfinito/select-component/README.md

 3. Possibility to change the language.
 Portuguese and English

-If you have any questions or issues with the Business Model plugin, please reach out to our support team at vendas@pixel.ao.
+If you have any questions or issues with the Business Model plugin, please reach out to our support team at dev@pixel.ao.

 Contributing
 We welcome contributions from the community.
 If you would like to contribute to the development of the Business Model plugin, please fork this repository and submit a pull request with your changes.